joeyahines/website/static/raw_rst/projects/website.rst

 As I am not much of a UI person, the website update was put on the back burner for sometime.
 The old site was "good enough."
 I originally considered doing it in Python and using Django.
 But that fails the criteria of being easily deployable.
 In early 2020, I began learning Rust out of curiosity and the need to use it for research.
 I decided to tackle the website backend in Rust as a learning exercise.
-I then went with the Rocket framework.
+I went with the Rocket framework.
 It seemed to suit my needs and supported Tera templates.
 Tera templates are very similar to Django's templates that I had already had experience in.